bilektugrul/SkriptGUI/README.md

 - PlaceholderAPI (for placeholders)

 I will write a wiki.
-You can come my discord server: https://discord.gg/C5gE4N5
+You can come to my discord server: https://discord.gg/C5gE4N5